 Adopting the Right Mobile Messaging Strategy

-As communication strategies differ for every industry, there isn’t a standard approach for everyone.
+As communication strategies differ for every industry, there isn’t a standard approach for everyone but it’s important to use the right messaging tools in the right way.
 For example, a logistics team would utilise mobile messaging for packaging and arrivals, whereas a medical operator would use it for appointment reminders and sharing information to employees.
 In the end, it always comes back to the process and cost optimisation, so the strategies depend on the goal.

 Broadly speaking though, I would advise businesses to go for an omni-channel approach rather than focusing strictly on mobile.
 This allows you to reach everyone on their preferred channel or on the channel that has the most impact for a specific reason.
 For example, working with email for regular, non-urgent or critical messaging can save costs and provides the option to switch to mobile messaging if the situation requires it.